dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: D-11's dropped-section header row is accounted for via its own summary warning (attributed to the header's SourceLine), not via DroppedSectionRows -- this is the assignment that makes the no-row-disappears invariant balance exactly.
 - [Phase ?]: REQ-ACT-001 not marked complete: also claimed by plan 01-06 (not yet executed), following 01-01-SUMMARY.md precedent
 - [Phase ?]: D-09/D-10 printing resolution: card_names is a plain incrementally-refreshed table (not a materialized view); GiST gist_trgm_ops chosen over GIN for card_names' trigram index because D-03 requires below-cutoff nearest matches; DeckPreviewEntry.SetCode/CollectorNumber/Category (declared since 01-01, never wired) now populated for every entry as a Rule 2 fix, since D-10's 'keeps the parsed set code on the entry' criterion is otherwise untestable at the GraphQL boundary.
+- [Phase ?]: 01-05: The suggestion query's per-needle LATERAL orders by the GiST distance operator alone; a display-name tiebreak added inside it defeated the index and blew the 750ms sub-budget (measured: 190ms to 1.2s for 25 needles).
+The tiebreak lives only in the cheap outer sort.
+- [Phase ?]: 01-05: applyPrintingMetadata overwrites a persisted library Card's SetCode/CollectorNumber/Category with what the player typed, extending D-10's reconciliation intent from the preview to the created library.
+- [Phase ?]: 01-05 assigned fix: ensureFormatRules's per-load Turn.Phase re-normalization and per-player Life-zero re-defaulting were real regressions from b1ac894 (they ran on every existing-game load, not only at creation) -- removed; CreateGame's defaultLifeForAll heuristic (default life only when nobody in the call specified a nonzero life) replaces the per-player check since InputBoardState.Life is a required non-pointer Int with no wire-level 'unset' signal.

 ### Pending Todos